Copying style, Extracting value: Illustrators' Perception of AI Style Transfer and its Impact on Creative Labor: Discussion

 Our study shows that looking at (and working with) style demands a standpoint and that designers should be aware of how, as a boundary object, it “resists any single, totalizing, or universal point of view” \cite{feministhci}.
-Furthermore, taking the perspectives of commercial artists like illustrators has helped compensate for the cultural blindspot of studying art in isolation from other social systems like economy or politics \cite{child2019working}.
+Using common sense terms such as ``style'' does not mean every stakeholder is understanding the same thing, which in turn means that the systems we design do not necessarily work for everyone.
+While the model's output failed as a boundary object for creative work for artists, they suggested it might succeed as a boundary object for their clients to extract value from their work, which is two very different things.
+Taking the perspectives of commercial artists like illustrators has helped compensate for the cultural blindspot of studying art in isolation from other social systems like economy or politics \cite{child2019working}.
+By analyzing style transfer from the vantage point of the political economy of illustration, we have shown that style, rather than simply about aesthetics, is akin to a form of labor from which value can be extracted.
+We thus relocate discussions of style transfer alongside other works on the exploitation of the ``unwitting labourer'' \cite{morreale2023unwitting} and micro-workers \cite{tubaro2020trainer} required to feed machine learning models.
+In a context where so many Creativity Support Tools might displace workers from their industry, we encourage future HCI research on creative AI to engage directly with questions of labor.
 If, as anthropologist Lily Chumley \cite{chumley2016creativity} writes, “style is one way to know you are in capitalism,” style transfer is, under the garb of a creativity support tool, essentially a form of supply-chain optimization.

-\subsection{Limitations and Implications for Future Work}
+\section{Limitations and Implications for Future Work}